Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 * Download this project.
 * Create a project for a library target and name it "DotNetPortfolioDemo_N2",
 * Include in the project the sources `src/src_adapters`.
-* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` and the Log4net library `log4net.dll` files from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the latest [Lightstreamer 6.0 (Alpha)](http://www.lightstreamer.com/download) distribution, and copy them into the `lib` directory.
+* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the latest [Lightstreamer 6.0 (Beta)](http://download.lightstreamer.com/#next) distribution, and copy it into the `lib` directory.
-* Include in the project the references to `DotNetAdapter_N2.dll` and `log4net.dll` from the `lib` folder.
+* Include in the project the reference to `DotNetAdapter_N2.dll` from the `lib` folder.
 * Build Solution

 ### Build the Stand-Alone Launcher
 To build your own version of the Stand-Alone Launcher, follow these steps.
 * Create a project for a console application target and name it "DotNetPortfolioDemoLauncher_N2".
 * Include in the project the source `src/StandaloneAdaptersLauncher.cs`
-* Include references to the Lightstreamer .NET Adapter Server library binaries (see above), the Log4net library binaries (see above) and .NET Portfolio Demo Data Adapter binaries you have built in the previous step.
+* Include references to the Lightstreamer .NET Adapter Server library binaries (see above) and .NET Portfolio Demo Data Adapter binaries you have built in the previous step.
 * Make sure that the entry point of the executable is the ServerMain class.
 * Build Solution